 Useful information

-The early symptoms of Alzheimer’s and other dementias can be subtle and difficult to recognise.
-It is important to seek specialised care if you notice:
+The early symptoms of Alzheimer’s disease and other forms of dementia can be subtle and difficult to recognise.
+It is important to seek specialist assessment if you notice:

-If you notice changes in your memory or that of a loved one, request a specialised consultation for Alzheimer’s disease and dementias at our unit in Valencia.
-We are by your side from the very first moment.
+If you notice changes in your memory or that of a loved one, book a specialist consultation for Alzheimer’s disease and dementia at our unit in Valencia.
+We will support you from the very beginning.

 Diseases that present with neurodegenerative cognitive impairment are neurological disorders that progressively affect functions such as memory, attention, language, orientation or reasoning.
 These changes interfere with the person’s daily life and gradually worsen over time.